mistermi87/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I copied the training data three times and concatenated it to a long array of ~140000 images.
 The copied images were altered as follows:
 * the first copied part was rotated randomly with up to +/- 20 deg.
 In order to avoid white corners in the rotated images, the images were scaled appropriately
 * the second copied part was just scaled randomly up to a factor of 1/0.75.
 There was no shifting of the center of the image
-	> I tried to use the tensorflow functions of  tf.contrib.image. ... to accelarate the process by using my GPU for these operations, but it seems that it these functions are not yet supported in Windows 10 in our tensorflow version [Github Issue](https://github.com/tensorflow/tensorflow/issues/9672)
+	> I tried to use the tensorflow functions of  tf.contrib.image. ... to accelarate the processes by using my GPU for these operations, but it seems that it these functions are not yet supported in Windows 10 in our tensorflow version [Github Issue](https://github.com/tensorflow/tensorflow/issues/9672)
 * the last copied part was altered by overlaying a random shadow on the image.
 This was done by darkening the image on one side of a line that started from a random point on the upper edge of the image and ended at a random point on the lower edge of the image.
 	> This code was not mine but from [here](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9).
 I altered it by making it available for all input image sizes and omitting the RGB-->HLS-->RGB-conversion as it does not work well with aliasing artifacts in the small images and will give strong rainbow edges.
 Instead of manipulating the "L"(Lightness) dimension of the HLS-space I just multiplied each RGB-channel by 0.75 in the "shaded" part